Cycle-Stark/token-kit-project/documentation/docs/Tokenkit-API/getting-started.md

 :::tip Remember
-The Tokens API is your gateway to unlocking the full potential of token data on StarkNet.
+The Tokens API is your gateway to unlocking the full potential of token data on Starknet.
 Whether you're building tools for investors or creating engaging applications for users, our API provides the resources you need to succeed.
 Dive in today and start transforming how users interact with their digital assets!
 :::